-PricewaterhouseCoopers LLP ("PwC"), an independent registered public accounting firm located at 2121 N. Pearl Street, Suite 2000, Dallas, TX 75201, serves as the independent registered public accounting firm.
-After reviewing the Fund's audited financial statements for the fiscal year ended December 31, 2019, the Fund's Audit Committee recommended to the Fund's Board that such statements be included in the Fund's Annual Report to Shareholders for the fiscal year ended December 31, 2019.
+PricewaterhouseCoopers LLP ("PwC"), an independent registered public accounting firm located at 2121 N. Pearl Street, Suite 2000, Dallas, TX 75201, currently serves as the independent registered public accounting firm for the Fund.
+After reviewing the Fund's audited financial statements for the fiscal year ended September 30, 2019, the Fund's Audit Committee recommended to the Fund's Board that such statements be included in the Fund's Annual Report to Shareholders for the fiscal year ended September 30, 2019.
 A copy of the Audit Committee's report appears below.
-On September 25, 2017, the Fund acquired the assets of Highland Floating Rate Opportunities Fund (the "Predecessor Fund"), a series of Highland Funds I, a Delaware statutory trust.
+On February 13, 2019, the Fund acquired the assets of Highland Global Allocation Fund (the "Predecessor Fund"), a series of Highland Funds II, a Massachusetts business trust.
 The Fund is the successor to the accounting and performance information of the Predecessor Fund.

-The independent registered public accounting firm for the Fund during the fiscal years ended June 30, 2018, 2017, and 2016 was KPMG LLP ("KPMG"), located at Two Financial Center, 60 South Street, Boston, Massachusetts 02111.
+The independent registered public accounting firm for the Fund during the fiscal years ended September 30, 2018, 2017, and 2016 was KPMG LLP ("KPMG"), located at Two Financial Center, 60 South Street, Boston, Massachusetts 02111.
 On September 28, 2018, the Fund dismissed KPMG as its independent registered public accounting firm, effective on such date.
 The decision to dismiss KPMG was approved by the audit committee and by the full Board.
 On September 27, 2018, the Fund approved the appointment of PwC as the Fund's independent registered public accounting firm.
+PwC was engaged by the Fund on November 6, 2018.

-KPMG's audit reports on the Fund's financial statements as of and for the years ended June 30, 2018 and 2017 did not contain any adverse opinion or disclaimer of opinion, nor were they qualified or modified as to uncertainty, audit scope, or accounting principles.
+KPMG did not issue a report on the Fund's September 30, 2018 financial statements.
+KPMG's audit reports on the Fund's financial statements as of and for the years ended September 30, 2017 and 2016 did not contain any adverse opinion or disclaimer of opinion, nor were they qualified or modified as to uncertainty, audit scope, or accounting principles.

-During its audit of the Fund as of June 30, 2018, KPMG concluded management's review control over a certain hard-to-value security held by the Fund was not designed at an appropriate level of precision to assess the orderly nature of transactions involving the security and reasonableness and reliability of certain inputs to the fair value model for the security.
-In connection with this audit, KPMG advised the Fund of the need to expand significantly the scope of its audit.
-Although Management of the Fund initially disagreed with KPMG's position, subsequent to KPMG's dismissal, Management ultimately took the position that the transactions were orderly and revised certain non-observable inputs to the fair value model for the security.
+During its audits of certain affiliated funds with a fiscal year-end of June 30, 2018 (the "6/30 Funds"), KPMG concluded management's review control over a certain hard-to-value security held by some of those funds and the Fund was not designed at an appropriate level of precision to assess the orderly nature of transactions involving the security and reasonableness and reliability of certain inputs to the fair value model for the security.
+In connection with this audit, KPMG advised the 6/30 Funds of the need to expand significantly the scope of its audit.
+Although Management of the 6/30 Funds initially disagreed with KPMG's position, subsequent to KPMG's dismissal Management ultimately took the position that the transactions were orderly and revised certain non-observable inputs to the fair value model for the security.

-Other than the disagreements and reportable events disclosed above, during the Fund's years ended June 30, 2018 and 2017 and the subsequent interim period through September 28, 2018, there were no: (1) disagreements (as defined in Item 304(a)(1)(iv) of Regulation S-K and the related instructions) with KPMG on any matter of accounting principles or practices, financial statement disclosure, or auditing scope or procedures, which disagreements if not resolved to their satisfaction would have caused them to make reference in connection with their opinion to the subject matter of the disagreement, or (2) reportable events (as described in Item 304(a)(1)(v) of Regulation S-K).
+Other than the disagreements and reportable events disclosed above, during the Fund's years ended September 30, 2017 and 2016 and the subsequent interim period through September 28, 2018, there were no: (1) disagreements (as defined in Item 304(a)(1)(iv) of Regulation S-K and the related instructions) with KPMG on any matter of accounting principles or practices, financial statement disclosure, or auditing scope or procedures, which disagreements if not resolved to their satisfaction would have caused them to make reference in connection with their opinion to the subject matter of the disagreement, or (2) reportable events (as described in Item 304(a)(1)(v) of Regulation S-K).
 The audit committee of the Fund discussed the subject matter of these disagreements and reportable events with KPMG.
 The Fund has authorized KPMG to respond fully to the inquiries of PwC concerning the subject matter of these disagreements and reportable events.